KDE/ocean-sound-theme/README.md

 Blue Ocean Sound Theme for Plasma

+## Intended usage

+Each sound is intended to be used in a specific situation:

+- Login: Play this sound after the computer boots up and the Plasma session starts

+- Log_out: Play when exiting the Plasma session

+- Log_out_short: Alternative log out sound.
+May also be used by applications (e.g. Instant messaging apps)

+- Volume_change: Feedback sound when changing volume

+- Update_notification-special: Play when something special happens (e.g. New update available)

+- Trash: Play after permanently deleting the contents of the trash folder

+- SMS_notification: Play for incoming SMS messages

+- Question-warning_dialog: Play when asking the user a question or when the program needs the user attention (e.g. Dialog: Do you want to save? / This action will close 20 tabs)

+- Power_plug: Play when plugging in the charger on the laptop or phone

+- Power_unplug: Play when unplugging the charger

+- Plug_device: Play when a new device is inserted (e.g. New external drive, mouse, or bluetooth dongle)

+- Unplug_device: Play when disconnecting a device

+- Generic_plug: Alternative sound used when plugging something.
+May also be used when enabling devices that are still connected (e.g. touchpad)

+- Generic_unplug: Alternative sound used when unplugging something.
+May also be used when disabling devices that are still connected

+- Low_battery: Play when the battery reaches a low level (e.g. 15%)

+- Critical_battery: Play when the battery charge reaches a very low level and the computer is about to turn off (e.g. 5%)

+- Information_dialog: Play when giving the user some information (e.g. Dialog: You hid the title bar.
+Press ALT+F3 to enable it again)

+- Generic_beep: Use when you need the computer to beep for some reason (e.g. When Audible bell is enabled in the accessibility settings)

+- Error: Play when an error occurs (e.g. Could not save file)

+- Error_serious: Play when an unrecoverable error happens (e.g. The program has crashed)

+If you need a sound which is not provided by this pack, try to use Oxygen sounds as a fallback (e.g. minimize window sounds).

 ## If anyone wants to make more sounds or modify the existing ones, here's some important observations:

 - I'd love to hear an improved version 2 made by someone in the community, so if you want to do that, follow the instructions below. :D